Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 If the Identity provider of your Azure Stack is Azure Active Directory (Azure AD) then contact your Azure Stack Administrator to find out your tenant Id. else, if the Identity provider of your Azure Stack is Active Directory Federation Services (AD FS) then your tenant id is `adfs`.

-#### Authentication example
+### Authentication example

 **Code Setup**

-In the Code Setup below, we use the Azure Identity client library to connect to the Azure Key Vault hosted in Azure Stack and then create a secret in the Key Vault.
+The following example demonstrates authenticating a `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] against an Azure Key Vault hosted in Azure Stack.

 ```ts
 function main() {